Here’s my “How to tile a dining table DIY tutorial using blue and white porcelain tiles” that you asked for!

 The materials were provided by Tile Giant on a paid partnership project.

-This blog is NOT part of my paid partnership with Tile Giant.
-I just wanted to do it following requests of my tiled table tutorial.
+I had great feedback and responses about this DIY so I wanted to share the process of how to tile a dining table DIY using blue and white porcelain tiles as a step-by-step blog post.
 The Frenchic links are affiliate links.
 Other previously gifted items shown are are chairs from Sotti & Co, rug from Amazon and cushions from Tess Daly.